awrightmark/MCH_MassCoM/README.md

 Step 3: Run the script.

 The output for whole-specimen dimensions is stored in the "output" folder with the name "Specimen_properties.txt", and the dimensions for each individual segment are stored in "Segment_properties.txt".

+The script was adapted from a pipeline originally created by Dr. Rob Brocklehurst.